 Since every child is unique, the most important first step is a proper diagnosis.
 If your child’s doctor has diagnosed them with pediatric OSA, be glad to know that the highly skilled dental care team at Dee for Dentist in Las Vegas is here to provide your child with the care they need.

 With the use of an advanced custom-fitted oral sleep appliance, your little darling can get immediate relief from the symptoms of pediatric OSA.
-Contact us today to schedule an appointment.
+Contact us today to schedule an appointment by filling out a contact form or calling (702) 586-7800 or (702) 870-3818.